ezh/android-component-DigiSSHD/README.md

 ![DigiSSHD Logo](https://github.com/ezh/android-component-DigiSSHD/raw/master/res/drawable-hdpi/ic_launcher.png) DigiSSHD
 ========================================================================================================================

-<font color="green">Please install DigiControl and DigiSSHD simultaneously.
+__Please install DigiControl and DigiSSHD simultaneously.
 This is two parts of the single application.
-There is DigiSSHD video overview bellow.</font>
+There is DigiSSHD video overview bellow.__

 This is a [DigiControl](http://github.com/ezh/android-DigiControl) component that contain SSH native binary for INETD and UI to tune service options.
 It is based on __latest__ stable version of [Dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) __v2011.54__ SSH Server and [OpenSSH](http://www.openssh.com/) __v5.9p1__ SFTP Server